Nat-As/FPUVPNconnect/README.md

     1. Note: Must have version greater than 8.0 to access global protect networks
 2. Extract ```tar -xvzf openconnect-8.10.tar.gz ```
 3. Copy install.sh from this repository into the directory and run it to install openconnect.
-4. Run FPUVPNConnect.sh to connect.
+4. Run fpuvpn.sh to connect.